AdrienneGast/BearDepredation/FR-IT/README.md

 5bis. **Roads Density**

 From paved and tracks roads merge large PYR.
-We gave different weights to paved roads (3) and tracks (1) in order to correlated that with the size/importance of the roads. in ArcGIS, Line Density (Spatial Analyst tool) at 50m, 100m, 200m and 250m.
+We gave different weights to paved roads (3) and tracks (1) in order to correlated that with the size/importance of the roads before merging.
+* merge vector layers (ArcGIS::merge)
+* line density (ArcGIS::line density, spatial analyst tool) at 50, 100, 150, 200, 250m radius
+in ArcGIS, Line Density (Spatial Analyst tool) at 50m, 100m, 200m and 250m.
 Please see the explanation of the ArcGIS tool on the website of [Line Density](https://pro.arcgis.com/fr/pro-app/tool-reference/spatial-analyst/how-line-density-works.htm)